racinmat/gcp-tts-webui/README.md

    };
    ```

-3. **Set up Google Cloud Credentials**
+3. **Verify Google Cloud Project**
-   - Place your service account JSON file in the project root
+   - Ensure your Google Cloud project ID is correct in the configuration
-   - Set the environment variable:
-     ```bash
-     export GOOGLE_APPLICATION_CREDENTIALS=path/to/your/service-account-key.json
-     ```
+   - Make sure the Text-to-Speech API is enabled in your project

 ### 3. Running the Application